Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 We will generate phylogenetic reconstructions using Both ML and Bayesian approaches using thousands of amino acid sequences from proteins A and B. We will also map Physicochemical traits of the proteins on the tree to gain a greater understading of functional evolution.

-The amino acid data will be obtained from the MEROPS data base, an online data base for pepdidases maintained by the wellcome trust sanger institute.
+The amino acid data will be obtained from the MEROPS data base (Rawlings et al. 2016), an online data base for pepdidases maintained by the wellcome trust sanger institute.

 ## Methods